 His research interests include developing advances in robotics for neurosurgical procedures.
 He holds a patent for a device for the minimally invasive removal of blood clots in the brain.
 His research has been published in prominent journals, including the Journal of Neurosurgery, Neural Plasticity and Archives of Physical Medicine and Rehabilitation.
 He is an unaffiliated neurotrauma consultant with the National Football League.

-He sees patients in Orange, Irvine and Costa Mesa.
+He sees patients in Costa Mesa, Irvine , Laguna Hills, Orange and Yorba Linda.